openstack-archive/compass-adapters/chef/cookbooks/apache2/README.md

 ### Parameters:

 * `name` - Name of the module enabled or disabled with the `a2enmod` or `a2dismod` scripts.
+* `identifier` - String to identify the module for the `LoadModule` directive.
+Not typically needed, defaults to `#{name}_module`
 * `enable` - Default true, which uses `a2enmod` to enable the module.
 If false, the module will be disabled with `a2dismod`.
 * `conf` - Default false.
 Set to true if the module has a config file, which will use `apache_conf` for the file.
 * `filename` - specify the full name of the file, e.g.

 ### Examples:

-Enable the ssl module, which also has a configuration template in `templates/default/ssl.conf.erb`.
+Enable the ssl module, which also has a configuration template in `templates/default/mods/ssl.conf.erb`.

     apache_module "ssl" do
       conf true